Philipp von Neumann: Personal life

-Neumann and Lady Charlotte Augusta had a daughter Natalie born 9 March 1845 in England.
-A stillborn son was born 13 September 1850.
-Charlotte Augusta died one week later, aged 34, on 20 September 1850 in Brussels.
+A week after she gave birth to a stillborn son, Lady Charlotte Augusta died, aged 34, on 20 September 1850 in Brussels.
 Neumann died less than four months later on 14 January 1851 in Brussels.
 Neumann is buried in the Duke of Beaufort's family vault at Badminton, Gloucestershire.
 There is a memorial in Badminton church.

 Honours

-Neumann was a Commander of the Austrian Order of Leopold, Commander of the Portuguese Order of the Tower and Sword, Commander of the Brazilian Order of the Southern Cross, Knight Grand Cross of the Russian Order of St Stanislas.
+Neumann was a Knight (since 1822) and a Commander (since 1830) of the Austrian Order of Leopold, Commander of the Portuguese Order of the Tower and Sword, Commander of the Brazilian Order of the Southern Cross, Knight Grand Cross of the Russian Order of St Stanislas.
 He was also awarded the Austrian Cross for Civil Merit.